CSU Research Competition

 The format of this year's competition is in-person.

-Once the application is open: To apply, go to the Cal Poly InfoReady home page, and select "2024 CSU Research Competition" at the bottom of the page.
+To apply, you will go to the Cal Poly InfoReady home page, and select "2025 CSU Student Research & Creative Activity Competition" at the bottom of the page.

 How can I learn more?

-Undergraduate or graduate students currently enrolled at any CSU campus and alumni who received their degrees in Winter, Spring, Summer or Fall 2023 are eligible to apply.
+Undergraduate or graduate students currently enrolled at Cal Poly and alumni who received their degrees in Winter, Spring, Summer or Fall 2024 are eligible to apply.

 Note: You are welcome to submit projects completed with a faculty or staff member.
 You may also submit projects with multiple student authors.